 I know I’ve mentioned it a few times now, but the Sofitel Legend Old Cataract is a beautiful hotel and if it’s in your budget then I highly recommend it.
 It has incredible Nile views and the onsite restaurants are some of the best in Aswan.

 The Philae Hotel is one of the best mid-range hotels in Aswan.
-The charming little hotel is simple but comfortable and has Nile views.
+The charming little hotel is simple but comfortable and has beautiful Nile views.
 It’s also conveniently located near many of the city’s attractions and restaurants.

 Day 4-5: Luxor

 Luxor, once the city of Thebes, was the capital of ancient Egypt.
 It is the world’s largest open-air museum and is home to Egypt’s most famous sights.
-The Nile divides Luxor into two parts: the East Bank and West Bank.
+The Nile divides Luxor into two parts: the East Bank and the West Bank.
 The East Bank is where you will find most of Luxor’s hotels, shops, and restaurants.
 You’ll also find the Luxor and Karnak Temples here.
 The West Bank is home to Luxor’s mortuary temples and tombs.
 This is where the famous Valley of the Kings is located.

 How to Get to Luxor